 LGBTQ+ youth are four times more likely to struggle with their mental health, experiencing more depression and anxiety than their peers.
-Managing anxiety of LGBTQ+ youth during Coronavirus is vital – now more than ever.
+Managing anxiety of LGBTQ+ youth is vital – now more than ever.

 If you already struggle with anxiety, you may find yourself feeling especially overwhelmed, helpless, or fearful.
 If you’re LGBTQ+, things might be even more complicated.
 Maybe you’re cut off from the people, groups, and social networks that lift you up.
 Maybe you’re stuck at home with unsupportive family members.
 If you struggle with your identity, social distancing and isolation can be devastating.

-When it comes to fighting the Coronavirus, we’re all in this together.
-Anxiety is normal.
-We’re in a new and unusual situation, and fear of the unknown is something we all grapple with.
-But as we take extra steps to protect our physical health, we must also take steps to protect our mental and emotional health, our supportive relationships, and our safety.
+We’re all in this together, and anxiety is normal.
+As we take extra steps to protect our physical health, we must also take steps to protect our mental and emotional health, our supportive relationships, and our safety.
 These things matter.
 You matter.
-And this time of distancing and isolation will end.

-We hope these eight tips for managing anxiety for LGBTQ+ youth during Coronavirus help you stay strong as we navigate the current events.
+We hope these eight tips for managing anxiety for LGBTQ+ youth help you stay strong as we navigate current events.
 Together, we will get through this.

 Note: These tips are meant for general information.
 If you are experiencing a mental health crisis, please seek immediate care, reach out to a 24-hour lifeline, or call 911.